Yuviman/Jail-Breaking-Attacks-on-Large-Language-Models-Techniques-and-Effectiveness/week-2/README.md

 - HTML / Markdown Injection

 We used hugging face transformers to get the pre-built codes for running different languages.
 Pipeline is used to access the pre-assembled machine.

+Each prompt was run on all three models, outputs were recorded, and detailed tables were created for each model in the respective Markdown files.
+Results demonstrated that instruction-tuned models are more responsive — and thus more jailbreak-sensitive — compared to non-aligned models.